dfischbach/pimatic-athome/README.md

 This is a pimatic plugin which allows you to connect an Arduino compatible micro-controller over the serial port to the [pimatic home automation framework](http://pimatic.org).

 In general you can use the plugin and micro-controller source code as a starting point for your specific needs.
-It shows you, how to setup the communication between PI/Pimatic and the controller board using a serial connection. a separate USB to serial converter or the build in one with boards like the Arduino nano.
+It shows you, how to setup the communication between PI/Pimatic and the controller board using a serial connection, a separate USB to serial converter or the build in serial port with boards like the Arduino nano.

-The source code for the micro-controller is avaible [here](https://github.com/dfischbach/pimatic-athome-arduino).
+The source code for the micro-controller is available [here](https://github.com/dfischbach/pimatic-athome-arduino).

-##Installation
+## Installation
 To enable the AtHome plugin add this section to your config.json file.

 ```